ika-rwth-aachen/message_tf_frame_transformer/README.md

 ## Supported Message Types

-The *generic_transform* package is able to support any ROS message type that integrates with [`tf2::doTransform`](http://wiki.ros.org/tf2/Tutorials/Transforming%20your%20own%20datatypes).
+The *message_tf_frame_transformer* package is able to support any ROS message type that integrates with [`tf2::doTransform`](http://wiki.ros.org/tf2/Tutorials/Transforming%20your%20own%20datatypes).
 Currently, the following message types are explicitly supported.

 | ROS | ROS 2 |
 | --- | --- |